ar-nelson/resume/README.md

     A peer-to-peer data synchronization library for native apps.
 Keeps mobile and desktop copies of an app in sync whenever they connect to the same network.
 Uses encryption and a custom JSON CRDT.
-A prototype⁴ is currently written in Node.js, but I plan to rewrite it in C or Rust.
+A prototype⁴ is currently written in Node.js, but I plan to rewrite it in C.

     While developing this library, I published several sublibraries⁵⁶⁷ as small standalone Node packages.